Mahfa/AndroidColorPop/README.md

 				informer.setCircleColor(color);
 				// if your views are behind status bar set this to true (Used In API 19+) boolean is_views_behind_status_bar = false;
-				// the base view that the start point of color pop would be the exactly center of that
+				// the base view that the start point of color pop would be exactly center of that
 				// view if mode is set to FragmentInformer.MODE_CENTER informer.setBaseView(v, FragmentInformer.MODE_CENTER,
 						is_views_behind_status_bar);